NicholasPiano/sensor/README.md

 3. In root folder, run `yarn start`.
 4. Browser window will open.

+Any JSON file in a valid JSON format and containing the correct fields will have its data displayed.
+The original format of the `sensor_readings.json`, while it is technically valid JSON, is not a widely accepted format, and cannot be parsed by `JSON.parse`.

 # Design choices

 I used a few packages I have used before, such as `react-dropzone`, `semantic-ui-react`, `react-final-form`, and `styled-components`.